Rabbit Curry with Coconut

 - Serve with a fruity spiced rice, made with a cinnamon stick and a handful of golden raisins in the cooking water.

-- Ras el hanout is a Morroccan spice mix that can be purchased at specialty shops, or online.
+- Ras el hanout is a Morroccan spice mix that can be used in curries.
+It can be purchased at specialty shops, or online.
 Link to purchase online is below.

 - If using both legs and loins.
 Cook legs for 2 1/2 hours.
 Then add loins to stew and only cook for 30 minutes.